Toe loop jump

-The toe loop jump is the simplest of the six jumps in the sport of figure skating.
-It was invented in the 1920s by American professional figure skater Bruce Mapes, who may have also invented the flip jump.
-In competitions, the base value of a single toe loop is 0.40; the base value of a double toe loop is 1.30; the base value of a triple toe loop is 4.20; the base value of a quadruple toe loop is 9.50, and the base value for a quintuple toe loop is 14.
+In competition, the toe loop is the most commonly performed jump and the most common second jump of a combination.
+The base value of a single toe loop is 0.40; the base value of a double toe loop is 1.30; the base value of a triple toe loop is 4.20; the base value of a quadruple toe loop is 9.50, and the base value for a quintuple toe loop is 14.